slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Worry gives small things a big shadow."
 -- Swedish Proverb*
 > *"Criticism without creativity is just pessimism.
 The honest way to critique is to create the alternative."
-"To see if they really think that things are getting worse, ask them if they'd rather live in the future or in the past."
+"To see if they really think that things are getting worse, ask them if they’d rather live in the future or in the past."
 -- Naval Ravikant*

 - the seduction of pessimism: optimism sounds like a sales pitch. pessimism sounds like someone trying to help you.